YunxinLi/LingCloud/README.md

 *The following test process about previous LMEye variant could be ignored.*

 We release the checkpoints of instruction version for LLaMA-7b/13b and Bloomz-7b1.
 You can download them from the repository in [Huggingface Hub](https://huggingface.co/YunxinLi).

-The checkpoints could be put in the /LMEye/output/ or anywhere you like.
-You can starting the LMEye quickly by running the following command.